sajadsarlaki/Aragorn/README.md

 # Aragorn
-Aragorn is a JavaScript library for creative coding, with a focus on creating educational contents and making coding accessible and inclusive for teachers, TAs, designers, educators, beginners, and anyone else!
+Aragorn is a JavaScript library for creative coding, with a focus on creating 2d educational contents based on webGl.
 ## Usage
   1. clone project
  ``